vitaminwater/rotonde/README.md

   "type": "update",
   "payload": {
-    // objectId and instanceId are both required "objectId": 1234, // displayed on start of postman "instanceId": 0, // see UAVTalk documentation for info "data": {
+    // objectId and instanceId are both required "objectId": 1234, // displayed on start of rotonde "instanceId": 0, // see UAVTalk documentation for info "data": {
       // Object data, as described by the definitions